lostmart/Developpez-une-application-full-stack-complete/README.md

 - http://localhost:8080/api/users/register POST -> register new user
 - http://localhost:8080/api/users/login POST -> login registered user
 - http://localhost:8080/api/users/:userId -> get user's id, userName, email and image

+### Posts:

+- http://localhost:8080/api/posts GET -> get a list of posts with their id, title, content, author, topic and date of creation
+- http://localhost:8080/api/posts POST -> create a new post.
+You need to send a title, content and a topic
+- http://localhost:8080/api/posts/:postId GET -> get a post based on its id
+- http://localhost:8080/api/posts/topic-name/:postName GET -> get a post based on its topic name

+### Topics:

+- http://localhost:8080/api/topics GET -> get a list of all possible topics.
+Each topic contains an id, a name, a description and a cretor id
+- http://localhost:8080/api/topics/:topicId GET -> get one topic based on its id
+- http://localhost:8080/api/topics POST -> create a new topic.
+You need to send the topic name and description

+### Subscriptions:

+- http://localhost:8080/api/subscriptions GET -> get a list of all existent subccsiptions from all users
+- http://localhost:8080/api/subscriptions/user/:userId GET -> get all the topics to which the user is subcribed
+- http://localhost:8080/api/subscriptions/user/:topicId DELETE -> unsubscribe to a topic based on its id
+- http://localhost:8080/api/subscriptions/subscribe/:topicId POST -> subscribe a user to a topic

+### Comments:

+- http://localhost:8080/api/comments/post/:postId GET -> get all comments based on a post id
+- http://localhost:8080/api/comments POST -> create a comment for a specific post.
+You need to provide the ^pst id and the content in the request's body

 ## 📂 Assets for API & Database Testing